SDLT Refund When Replacing Main Home Despite Spouse’s Buy-to-Let

 The Law

-- that the former dwelling was previously the buyer’s only or main residence; and
+- the purchased dwelling becomes the new only or main residence, and

 Analysis